Kingsgrove

 Table Chart PROFILE FAQ

-Kingsgrove features high concentrations of family households, with a median household size of 2.9 people
+Kingsgrove features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.9% of all households, including 40.4% couples with children, 22.8% couples without children, and 14.6% single parent families.
-Non-family households make up the remaining 21.1%, with lone person households at 18.7% and group households comprising 2.3%.
-The median household size is 2.9 people.
+Family households constitute 78.9% of all households, including 40.4% couples with children, 22.8% couples without children, and 14.6% single parent families.
+Non-family households comprise the remaining 21.1%, with lone person households at 18.7% and group households making up 2.3%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households